natefinch/npf/content/blog/hiring-remote.md

 contractor first, which allowed me to prove myself, and then they were happy to just continue letting me do my thing as a full time employee 3000 miles away from the rest of the team.
-I pushed my boss to hire more remote devs, and we now have a team that was almost fully remote.
+I pushed my boss to hire more remote devs, and we now have a team that is almost fully remote.

 Many places I've interviewed want you to come onsite after some number of interviews to "meet the team".
 While this is ok, it tends to make me think those